nodejs/node/onboarding.md

   automatically closed.
 * Label your pull request with the `doc`, `notable-change`, and `fast-track` labels.
-* Run CI on the PR.
+* Run CI on the pull request.
 Use the `node-test-pull-request` CI task.
-* After two Collaborator approvals for the change and two Collaborator approvals for fast-tracking, land the PR.
+* After two Collaborator approvals for the change and two Collaborator approvals for fast-tracking, land the pull request.
-* Leave a comment in the PR: `Please 👍 this comment to approve fast-tracking`.
+* Leave a comment in the pull request:
+  `Please 👍 this comment to approve fast-tracking`.
-* If there are not enough approvals within a reasonable time, consider the single approval of the onboarding TSC member sufficient, and land the PR.
+* If there are not enough approvals within a reasonable time, consider the single approval of the onboarding TSC member sufficient, and land the pull request.
   * Be sure to add the `PR-URL: <full-pr-url>` and appropriate `Reviewed-By:` metadata.
   * [`node-core-utils`][] automates the generation of metadata and the landing